offalynne/Input/docs/latest/Quick-Start-Guide.md

 To get this whole rigamaroll on the road, first thing you're gonna want to do is to drag the [.yymps file](https://github.com/JujuAdams/Input/releases) you got into your project.
 Some kind of screen will pop up and you just gotta hit "add all" and then "OK".
 This will leave you with a new folder in your Asset Browser labeled "Input".
 That's good.
 You want that.

-Now since we're on a roll, why don't you make some kind of controller input object?
-I'm gonna call mine `obj_controller_manager`, but you might have a better or funnier name or whatever.
+Now since we're on a roll, why don't you make an input manager object?
+I'm gonna call mine `obj_input_manager`, but you might have a better or funnier name or whatever.
 Add yourself a Create event, a Begin Step event, and a Step Event.

 Straight away you're going to want to put [`input_tick()`](Functions-(System)#input_tick) into your Begin Step event.
 [`input_tick()`](Functions-(System)#input_tick) is a function that does a few important things, all you need to know for now is that it belongs there.